Setting Goals For Improving Your Social Skills

 You may have noticed that social goals don't lend themselves as easily to being made objective and measurable, especially compared to something like distance running where you can go, "Within six months I want to be able to bring my 10K race time down to 41 minutes."
 One reason for this is much of social skills are subjective.
 Of the aspects of it that are more countable, even then the numbers don't capture the whole story.
 Making three new friends isn't better than two if the relationships aren't as fulfilling.

 So don't agonize over questions like whether you should aim to start four practice conversations a day vs. five.
 Above I gave a possible conversation skills goal of being able to talk to someone for half an hour.
-It's not as if someone should consider that objective unmet if they only managed to chat to a person for twenty-eight minutes.
+It's not as if someone should consider that objective unmet if they only managed to chat to them for twenty eight minutes.
 Just come up with some sort of tangible target that gives you a rough approximation of where you want to be.

 The other reason interpersonal goals are harder to operationalize is that the social world is harder to control.
 Someone who takes up a sport like archery can go about achieving their objectives under very orderly, controlled conditions.
 They can decide to practice a certain number of hours a week, and the range and equipment are always going to be where they left them.
 Socially, you only have so much influence over who you meet, or how they'll react to you, or what types of interactions you have.
 This can make it hard to work on exact goals when and how you'd like to.
 In the long run you may get what you want, but in the short term you're often forced to be flexible and adapt your objectives.